 We currently spend approximately \$320,000 per month on our operations.
 As of December 31, 2008, we had sufficient funds to continue our operations for one month.
 On January 22, 2009 we were able to reduce our restricted cash in Mongolia from \$4,000,000 to \$2,000,000 in accordance with the Mongolian authorities.
 As a result, we were able to free-up cash in the amount of \$746,752 at our own disposal without any restrictions or limitations to these funds after the release.
 Therefore, we have sufficient funds to continue our operations for an additional two months.
 On April 3, 2009, we successfully negotiated new work programs for our exploration blocks A & B and D & E in Albania with the Albanian authorities (AKBN), which allows us to reduce the bank guarantee, held as restricted cash on our accounts on behalf of exploration work in Albania, by \$2,541,800.
-There are no further restrictions or limitations to these funds after the release.
-Unless we raise additional funds, we will be unable to fund our operations with our current resources for the next twelve months.
+There are no further restrictions or limitations to these funds after the release for the next twelve months.